ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-24/configuring-jupyter-auto-completion.md

 <!-- end excerpt -->

-There's 2 main ways to do this, you can edit the configuration file directly or you can do it from code in the notebook
+There's 2 main ways to do this, you can edit the configuration file directly or you can do it from code in the notebook.
+The following instructions have been tested on version 4.4.0.

 ## From configuration file